-Have you ever seen gorgeous wedding stationery with watercolor text and thought ‘Ooh pretty’?
+Have you ever seen gorgeous wedding watercolor stationery and thought ‘Ooh pretty’?

-Well, I’m going to show you how you can create watercolor text and make a Save the Date like the one below.
-It’s free and super simple.
-Game?
+Well, I’m going to show you how you can create watercolor font for your wedding stationery, using my example of the Save the Date below.
+It’s super simple.

 All you need is access to Picmonkey.com.
 Yes, you can also do it in Photoshop, but you need a subscription for that and the learning curve is pretty steep.
 Picmonkey, on the other hand, is totally fool proof!